 CAPS-Approved Method: Confirmation of D. speciosa is by morphological identification.
 Diabrotica speciosa is almost identical to D. balteata (Fig. 4), which is widely present in the southern United States.
 Confirmation by a chrysomelid specialist is required.
-D. speciosa can also be confused with Diabrotica viridula (not present in the United States) and other pestiferous Diabrotica species in South America.
+Diabrotica speciosa can also be confused with Diabrotica viridula (not present in the United States) and other pestiferous Diabrotica species in South America.
+For the most up-to-date methods for survey and identification, see Approved at http://caps.ceris.purdue.edu/.